-This exemption allows international dealers to provide limited services to Canadian permitted clients, as defined in section 8.18, without having to register in Canada.
+This exemption allows international dealers to provide limited services to permitted clients, without having to register in Canada.
 The term "permitted client" is defined in section 1.1.
 International dealers that seek wider access to Canadian investors must register in an appropriate category.
-Both the terms Canadian permitted client and permitted client are used in this section.
-As mentioned above, the term Canadian permitted client is defined in section 8.18.
-The term permitted client is defined in section 1.1.